.01

 Spring 2015 and Spring 2021

-• TEACHING HISTORY prior to Clemson University
+• TEACHING EXPERIENCE prior to Clemson University

 • CSC192 - Computer Programming, Algorithms, Data Structures and Languages